BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 Replace `%your character's look%`, `%your character's body shape%`, and `%your character's hairstyle%` in the prompt with descriptions that will reliably generate a face, body, and hairstyle that match your target character.

 Be descriptive, but try to stay within the `75/75` limit of A1111's input prompt box.
 The fewer essential details you provide, the more chance there is that those details will be present in every image you generate.
-And the facial details are really the ones that matter.
+(And the facial details are the ones that really matter.)

 One tip I've learned from experience: adding a country of origin can really help to hone in on an overall base look, which you can then refine with more details.
 (A country of origin may also guide your character's overall skin tone, too.)